 - Wrote simulation of two-phase decarburization of steel (in Pascal on Apple II)

 - Drew blueprints, soldered boards, wired cables for zero-gravity boiling experiment

 in spacesuit design lab

-- Approximately 200 hours of management training classes from
+Approximately 200 hours of managment training classes from

 Intel internal courses, Leadership Midpeninsula, and a UIUC course.

 As part of UIUC MS, took U.S. Intellectual Property Law class and

 U.S. Citizen, Canadian work/study permit

 - Co-producer of community access TV show Parents, Families, and

 Friends.
 Host for more than 30 episodes; have also